MicrosoftDocs/powerapps-docs/powerapps-docs/maker/signup-for-powerapps.md

 1. Near the middle of the screen, select **Pricing**, and then select **Start free trial**.

-1. In the dialog box that appears, type or paste your work or school email address, and then click or tap **Submit**.
+1. In the dialog box that appears, type or paste your work or school email address, and then select **Submit**.

     > [!IMPORTANT]
     > For more information, see [What email address can I use?](#what-email-address-can-i-use) later in this topic.